 Steelhead Trout (April Through May)

 Anglers often return to our cozy Cooper Landing cabins after an exciting journey along the rushing Kasilof River gushing about the surprisingly fantastic steelhead trout fishing.
 Steelhead trout are notorious for being a “fish of 1,000 casts” because of how difficult they are to lure, but the Kasilof River is home to a thriving steelhead population.
-With our experienced fishing guides, a little patience, and the right techniques, you’ll likely be returning to our Cooper Landing cabins with a box full of steelhead trout.
+With our experienced fishing guides, a little patience, and the right techniques, you’ll likely be returning to our Cooper Landing cabins with a steelhead story of a lifetime.

-Steelhead trout, for all intents and purposes, are just rainbow trout that return from the ocean.
-These beautiful fish also happen to be incredibly delicious!
+Steelhead trout are rainbow trout that migrate to the ocean and then return to spawn.
 Feisty steelhead trout provide quite the battle, which is half the fun.
 Time and availability are running out for a once-in-a-lifetime fishing expedition to the Kenai Peninsula.
 Browse through our Cooper Landing cabins and guided fishing trips online, or give us a call at 1-907-595-5555 to book a trip today!